Start Printed Page 55111

 Agricultural Marketing Service, USDA.

-This rule implements a recommendation from the California Date Administrative Committee (Committee) to increase the assessment rate for the 2018-19 and subsequent crop years for California dates handled under Marketing Order 987.
-The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.
+This proposed rule would implement a recommendation from the California Date Administrative Committee (Committee) to increase the assessment rate for the 2018-19 and subsequent crop years for California dates handled under Marketing Order 987.
+The assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.

 Start Further Info

 Terry Vawter, Senior Marketing Specialist, California Marketing Field Office, Marketing Order and Agreement Division, Specialty Crops Program, AMS, USDA; Telephone: (559) 487-5901, Fax: (559) 487-5906, or Email: Terry.Vawter@ams.usda.gov.